 Confidentiality.
 In accordance with federal law governing census reports (Title 13 of the United States Code), no data are published that would disclose the operations of an individual establishment or business.
-However, the number of firms in a kind-of-business or industry classification is not considered a disclosure; therefore, this information may be released even though other information is withheld.
-Techniques employed to limit disclosure are discussed at http://www.census.gov/econ/census07/www/methodology/disclosure.html.
+However, the number of firms is not considered a disclosure.
+Therefore, the number of firms may be released even though other information is withheld.
+Techniques employed to limit disclosure are discussed at http://www.census.gov/econ/census/help/methodology_disclosure/disclosure.html.

 The information and data obtained from the Internal Revenue Service, the Social Security Administration, and other sources are also treated as confidential and can be seen only by Census Bureau employees sworn to protect the data from disclosure.

-Noise infusion.
-For the 2007 SBO, the primary method of disclosure avoidance is noise infusion in which values are perturbed prior to tabulation by applying a random noise multiplier to the magnitude data, such as the sales and receipts for all firms.
-Disclosure protection is accomplished in a manner that causes the vast majority of cell values to be perturbed by at most a few percentage points.
+Noise Infusion.
+The SBO uses noise infusion as the primary method of disclosure avoidance.
+Noise infusion is a method of disclosure avoidance in which values are perturbed prior to tabulation by applying a random noise multiplier to the magnitude data, such as the sales and receipts for all firms.
+Disclosure protection is accomplished in a manner that causes the vast majority of cell values to be perturbed by, at most, a few percentage points.
 For sample-based tabulations, such as SBO, the estimated relative standard error for a published cell includes both the estimated sampling error and the amount of perturbation in the estimated cell value due to noise.

-In certain circumstances some individual cells may be suppressed on a case by case basis for additional disclosure avoidance and the data replaced by one of the following characters:
+In certain circumstances, some individual cells may be suppressed for additional disclosure avoidance and the data replaced by one of the following characters:

-To provide meaningful information for cells that have suppression of sensitive employment data, these characters are used to indicate the employment size of firm:
+To provide meaningful information for cells that have suppression of sensitive employment data, these characters are used to indicate the employment range for a firm:

 For a complete list of all economic programs symbols, see the symbols glossary.